Atlassian Confluence AI roadmap assistant: A 2026 guide

 Whip up content from scratch (or fix what you've got)

 It’s not just for creating brand-new content, either.
-You can highlight a chunk of text you’ve already written and ask the AI to rewrite it with a different tone, like turning a super technical description into a formal update for your stakeholders.
-It can also chop down long, rambling paragraphs or just do a quick sweep for grammar and spelling mistakes.
+You can highlight a chunk of text you've already written and ask the AI to rewrite it with a different tone, like turning a technical description into a formal update for your stakeholders.
+It can also refine long paragraphs or do a quick sweep for grammar and spelling.

 Brainstorm ideas and give them structure

-The early stages of roadmapping are always a bit chaotic.
+The early stages of roadmapping are about exploring possibilities.
 The AI features baked into Confluence Whiteboards are perfect for this.
-You and your team can just dump a bunch of ideas out, and then ask the AI to automatically sort them by theme.
-This helps you quickly spot patterns and group related features or ideas together without a ton of manual sorting.
+You and your team can gather ideas, and then ask the AI to automatically sort them by theme.
+This helps you quickly spot patterns and group related features or ideas together effectively.

-And you know how it is after a good brainstorming session or meeting, you’re left with a bunch of notes that you have to turn into a real plan.
-The "Find action items" prompt is a huge time-saver here.
+After a good brainstorming session or meeting, the "Find action items" prompt is a huge time-saver.
 It scans the page and pulls out a tidy list of tasks, making it much easier to turn a conversation into a structured to-do list.

 Get the gist with quick summaries

-Roadmap documents can get long.
-Really long.
-The AI’s summarization feature is great for helping stakeholders and new team members get up to speed without having to read every single word.
-It can generate a quick summary of a massive Confluence page, a project update, or even a comment thread that’s gone off the rails.
+The AI's summarization feature is great for helping stakeholders and new team members get up to speed quickly.
+It can generate a concise summary of a large Confluence page, a project update, or a long comment thread.

-For documents that are constantly changing (which is most of them), the "Changes since your last visit" feature is incredibly handy.
+For documents that are constantly changing, the "Changes since your last visit" feature is incredibly handy.
 It gives you a short summary of exactly what’s been updated, so you can stay in the loop without having to manually compare different versions of the document.

 Create automations with plain English

 Keeping your documentation organized is key to a roadmap that people can actually use.
 Atlassian Intelligence lets you build automation rules just by describing what you want.
 For example, you could tell it to "Archive inactive pages after 6 months and alert the page creators," and it will build that rule for you.
-This is a great way to make sure your Confluence space doesn’t get cluttered with old, irrelevant plans.
+This is a great way to make sure your Confluence space stays focused on current plans.

 How to use the Atlassian Confluence AI roadmap assistant